Urban Advantage (UA) elementary teachers: Use your UA vouchers to register for a School Group Guided Workshop. Learn more >

 Urban Advantage Garden Expeditions are designed for New York City middle school students.
 Turn your class field trip into a rich learning experience at Brooklyn Botanic Garden by redeeming UA Class Visit vouchers for one of our specialized UA Garden Expeditions!Each UA Garden Expedition program includes the following:

 - Instructor-led introduction to the topic

 - Guided tour highlighting BBG’s plant collections

 - Hands-on planting activity for students to take home

 - Special post-visit activities to extend Garden learning into the classroom

 - Plant Adaptations: Thriving in a Challenging Environment

 - Multiplying Plants: An Introduction to Asexual Reproduction

 Ask us for help!
-We are happy to help you plan your trip and answer questions about guided school programs, self-guided school visits, and other programs that support science learning at BBG.
-Contact Barbara Kurland at email@example.com or call 718-623-7235.
+We are glad to help you plan your visit.
+For more information about guided school programs or self-guided school visits, contact Barbara Kurland at firstname.lastname@example.org or 718-623-7235.